Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Results and Discussions

+While KZM predicts universal scaling of the average defect density and domain-wall length with the quench time, it does not specify how defects are arranged in space or whether their spatial correlations exhibit additional universal features.
+In particular, KZM does not address whether defect positions are correlated, clustered, or randomly distributed at the time of formation.
+Motivated by recent studies highlighting the role of spatial statistics as an independent probe of nonequilibrium universality~\cite{campo_2022,Thudiyangal_2024,Massaro25migdal}, we therefore analyze the full spatial distributions of vortices in the miscible phase and of mean domain positions in the immiscible phase.
+By examining distance and nearest-neighbor spacing distributions across many realizations, we test whether defect configurations are consistent with PPP determined solely by the KZ defect density, thereby extending universality from scaling laws to stochastic-geometric properties of defect patterns.

-\textit{Universal Spatial Statistics.} During growth into the miscible phase, vortices and antivortices emerge at random positions within each superfluid component at \( t \sim t_{\rm eq} \), with positions varying across noise realizations.
-To reveal emergent spatial correlations, we analyze vortex–vortex and mean domain positions (geometric centroids, see \cite{SM}) statistics using a homogeneous Poisson point process (PPP) model, where defect density is governed by the KZM \cite{campo_2022,Thudiyangal_2024,Massaro25}.
+During growth into the miscible phase, vortices and antivortices emerge at random positions within each superfluid component at \( t \sim t_{\rm eq} \), with positions varying across noise realizations.
+To reveal emergent spatial correlations, we analyze vortex–vortex and mean domain positions (geometric centroids, \updates{see the Supplementary Note 3}) statistics using a homogeneous PPP model, where defect density is governed by the KZM \cite{campo_2022,Thudiyangal_2024,Massaro25}.

 Accordingly, the vortex distance distribution \( P(s) \) is expected to follow a uniform distribution over a disk of radius \( R \), described by the disk line-picking formula \cite{Mathai1999,Thudiyangal_2024}: